-- installations across Africa are projected to grow - across Africa is predicted to quadruple by 2028 - 5G adoption is projected to reach 17% of the total mobile connections by 2030 - Morocco. in collaboration with Thales Alenia Space, is investing in a high-throughput satellite (VHTS) system - thousands of people through satellite broadband
+- Tower installations across Africa are projected to grow from 199,092 in 2023 to 249,652 by 2028 - Mobile data consumption across Africa is predicted to quadruple by 2028 - 5G adoption is projected to reach 17% of the total mobile connections by 2030 - in collaboration Morocco. with Thales Alenia Space, is investing in a high-throughput satellite (VHTS) system - satellite • Angola's AngoSat-2 connected hundreds thousands of people through satellite broadband

 Businesses are employing Voice over Internet Protocol (VoIP) alternatives like softphones over traditional phone lines.
 The progressive shift is bringing a new wave of seamless and smoother communication in Africa.
-In this growing wireless ecosystem, softphones are set to remodel the fundamental framework of business communication in the continent
+In this growing wireless ecosystem, softphones are set to remodel the fundamental framework of business communication in the continent.